The Seance Spectre: Novelisation

 The episode was adapted in the fifth Year Two Space: 1999 novel The Time Fighters by Michael Butterworth published in 1977.
 Significant changes were made to the narrative as the author chose to blend this story with "Devil's Planet".
-Koenig is off exploring when Sandor and his many followers overrun Command Centre; Verdeschi is the commanding officer in this story as Koenig is missing and presumed dead in the crash on Entra.
+Koenig is off exploring when Sandor and his many followers overrun Command Center; Verdeschi is the commanding officer in this story as Koenig is missing and presumed dead in the crash on Entra.
 Sandor and his cronies are rank-and-file Alphans, not surface explorers, and their mutiny is depicted as a workers' revolt; no mention is made of greensickness or its psychology.
 The story ends with Verdeschi dispatching Sandor and detonating the waste pits.
 These alterations would be reversed by Butterworth when he reworked the story for the Powys Media omnibus publication Space: 1999—Year Two.

 In the 2003 novel The Forsaken written by John Kenneth Muir, it is stated the events of this story were one of the consequences of the death of the eponymous intelligence depicted in "Space Brain".
-The Brain protected the proto-planet Tora, knowing that intelligent life would eventually evolve there; after its death, the protection ceased and the Moon and Tora would almost collide.
+The Brain protected the protoplanet Tora, knowing that intelligent life would eventually evolve there; after its death, the protection ceased and the Moon and Tora would almost collide.